BodieCoding/structsure/README.md

   - Split inputs: Instructions, Source text, Example JSON
   - Choose backend (Ollama/OpenAI), model, retries
   - 2- or 3-column layout with live output
+- In CE, only the Ollama provider is available.
+Set an environment variable `STRUCTSURE_LICENSE=...` to unlock Pro features (or install the private `structsure_pro` package when available).

 ## Choosing a local model (with Ollama)